c-oreills/before_after/README.md

 ## Use with recursive functions

 By default, before_after only calls the before_fn/after_fn function once.
 This is useful if you're calling the original function within the before_fn/after_fn, since otherwise you'll blow the stack.
-This behaviour can be disabled by passing once=False.
+This behaviour can be disabled by passing `once=False`.

     my_list = []